keidarcy/terraform-aws-cost-anomaly-detection-alert/README.md

 - Consistent resource naming and tagging

 > [!NOTE]
-> You will need to configure AWS Chatbot client before you use slack integration of this module.
+> You will need to configure AWS Chatbot client using the AWS [Console](https://us-east-2.console.aws.amazon.com/chatbot/home) before you use slack integration of this module.

 <details>
 <summary>